kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md

 ### §323.16   Listings in schedule publications.

-Each air carrier filing a notice under §323.3 (a)(2), (a)(4), (a)(5), or (c) shall continue to list the affected flights in all generally-distributed schedule publications in which the flight was listed before the notice.
+Each air carrier filing a notice under [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.3   Who shall file notices.|§323.3]] (a)(2), (a)(4), (a)(5), or (c) shall continue to list the affected flights in all generally-distributed schedule publications in which the flight was listed before the notice.
 The listings shall continue until DOT permits the flights to be discontinued.
 The listings may include a notice stating that the flights are “to be discontinued as of (date) subject to government approval.”

 ### §323.17   Delays in discontinuing service.